-Bake them at a low heat (200 degrees F) for about an hour.
+Bake them at a low heat (200 F) for about an hour.
 As a general rule, you never want to leave something that doesn’t normally go in the oven unattended.

 Choose an Essential Oil

 Go with your nose on this one.
 Really, this is one of those lucky opportunities where you can choose purely based on scent.
-Other crafts like candle making or DIY perfumes eliminate scents for safety reasons.
+Other crafts such as candle making or DIY perfumes eliminate scents for safety reasons.
 But here, you can just pick your favorite.

 While a lot of people like using cinnamon, you can also use apple, orange, grapefruit, vanilla, peppermint, or pine.
 You can apply just one scent or you can mix and match.
-Combinations like cinnamon and apple work well together.
+Combinations such as cinnamon and apple work well together.
 Or, as the scents fade, you can repeat the process below with a new scent to create a layered fragrance.

 Apply the Scent

 There’s no right or wrong way to get your pine cones scented.
 Just choose whatever method you have the supplies for.
 The main thing to remember is that the longer you let the scent soak in, the more potent the pine cones will be.

-If you want to use a spray bottle, fill it with water and add about ten drops of essential oil.
+If you want to use a spray bottle, fill it with water and add about 10 drops of essential oil.
 Go drop by drop to make sure it smells good to you.
 It will depend solely on your personal preference.
-Spray the cones and place them inside your gallon sized freezer bag for at least a day.
+Spray the cones, and place them inside your gallon-sized freezer bag for at least a day.
 Remove and let them dry completely before placing around your home.